 Gallstone Disease Treatment: Surgery

-Makes a few small incisions in your abdomen rather than one large one.
+- Makes a few small incisions in your abdomen rather than one large one

-Inserts a miniature video camera and laparoscopic instruments into the incision.
+- Inserts a miniature video camera and laparoscopic instruments into the incision

-Removes the gallbladder and closes the incisions with stitches.
+- Removes the gallbladder and closes the incisions with stitches

 Advantages of a laparoscopic procedure include:

 Sometimes, a surgeon begins the procedure using a laparoscopic approach but then switches to an open approach because of scarring, infection or other complications.
-No matter what approach your doctor uses, he or she has your best possible outcome in mind.
+No matter which approach your doctor uses, he or she has your best possible outcome in mind.

 Gallstone Disease Treatment: Extracorporeal Shock Wave Lithotripsy